apache/systemds/docs/dml-language-reference.md

 ## Introduction

-SystemML compiles scripts written in Declarative Machine Learning (or DML for short) into MapReduce jobs.
+SystemML compiles scripts written in Declarative Machine Learning (or DML for short) into mixed driver and distributed jobs.
 DML’s syntax closely follows R, thereby minimizing the learning curve to use SystemML.
 Before getting into detail, let’s start with a simple Hello World program in DML.
-Assuming that Hadoop is installed on your machine or cluster, place SystemML.jar and SystemML-config.xml into your directory.
-Now, create a text file "hello.dml" containing following code:
+Assuming that Spark is installed on your machine or cluster, place `SystemML.jar` into your directory.
+Now, create a text file `hello.dml` containing following code:

     print("Hello World");

 To run this program on your machine, use following command:

-    hadoop jar SystemML.jar –f hello.dml
+    spark-submit SystemML.jar -f hello.dml

 The option `-f` in the above command refers to the path to the DML script.
-The detailed list of the options is given in the section "Invocation of SystemML".
+A detailed list of the available options can be found running `spark-submit SystemML.jar -help`.

 ## Variables